Once you’ve been connected to a call handler, you’ll be asked a number of questions to figure out what’s wrong, including:

 If you’re in a dark house, turn on the lights and open the curtains

-If you’re in a car, turn on hazard lights
+If you’re in a car, turn on the hazard lights

-If you’re calling from home or work, ask someone to open the door and direct the paramedics to where they’re needed
+Ask someone to open the door if you’re phoning from home or business, and then direct the paramedics to the area where they’re required.

 Lock away family pets

-If you can, tell the paramedics about any allergies the patient has
+Whether you can, let the paramedics know if the patient has any allergies.

 How to give first aid